-- Recommended: an automatic assessment tool has been configured / script adapted in line with the Requirement Description.Execution Steps
+- Recommended: an automatic assessment tool has been configured / script adapted in line with the Requirement Description.

-Check that relevant system settings and configurations are in place to ensure fulfilment of the requirement.Expected Results:
+- List of all 3GPP-defined SBI endpoints and their associated allowed methods for this network product

+- Vendor documentation on all other available HTTP endpoints that the network product exposes.

+Execution Steps

+For every HTTP endpoint that the network product provides, the tester sends requests to that endpoint covering all HTTP request methods that are not in the list of supported methods for that endpoint

+Expected Results:

+For every HTTP request with an unsupported HTTP request method (as stated by the 3GPP OpenAPI specification or vendor documentation) the network product returns an appropriate HTTP status code.

 System settings and configurations have been found and in normal operation, for all Web components of the system, to ensure that unneeded HTTP methods are deactivated.